 Villa | 4 bedrooms | sleeps 8

-The villa was the school of the hamlet till the '70s, it has been completely restored and stylishly furnished with 1900 furniture.
+The villa was the former school of the hamlet till the '70s.
+It has been completely restored and stylishly furnished with 1900 furniture.
 It has 4 bedrooms, 4 bathrooms with shower and can accommodate up to 8 people.
-The layout of the villa allows each guest to have utmost privacy
+The layout of the villa allows each guest to have utmost privacy.

 The refreshing pool for the exclusive use of the clients at Villa Valentina offers enchanting views of the countryside, also enjoyable from the most part of the windows of the villa.